itangdav/Havalion-Castle-Rescue/README.md

 In the actual hacking session, there were frustrating times when we got segmentation faults out of the blue, can’t see buttons on the screen, discover novel quirks of C++, or have trouble locating resources and files.
 Nevertheless, with teamwork and excitement for learning, we turned those challenges into enjoyable experiences.

 ## Accomplishments that We're proud of
-As a bunch of game enthusiasts, we're super happy to have made a complete game that is fun to play with.
+- As a bunch of game enthusiasts, we're super happy to have made a complete game that is fun to play with.
+- Achieving a high score of 552.

 ## What We learned
 How to work together as a team of 4 to make a game with music and cool visuals